alemart/speedy-vision/README.md

 * `blockColumns: number`.
 Number of columns of each block.
 The number of columns of the input matrix must be a multiple of this value.
 * `fn: Function`.
 A function returning a `SpeedyMatrixExpr` for each block of the input matrix.
 It receives three arguments:
     * `block: SpeedyMatrixExpr`.
 A block of the input matrix.
-    * `index: number`.
-The index of the block.
-The left-most block has index 0.
+    * `index: SpeedyMatrixExpr`.
+A 1x1 matrix whose entry is the index of `block`.
+The left-most block of the input matrix has index 0.
 The block next to it has index 1, and so on.
     * `matrix: SpeedyMatrixExpr`.
 The input matrix.
-* `thisArg: object, optional`.
-Will be used as `this` when evaluating `fn`.
-If not specified, `this` will be set to `undefined`.

 ###### Returns